 Prevent exposure to pesticides.
 Do not use them in the house and do not spray Round Up at home.
 Round Up (glyphosate) has a specific effect on the intestinal flora and inhibits the production of important nutrients such as tryptophan that are necessary for healthy production of serotonin and melatonin.
 Eat organic foods if you can to avoid pesticides.

 Eat a lot of vegetables.
 Plant fiber and nutrients are essential to support a healthy gut flora.

 Take pre- and probiotics.
 Adding pre- and probiotics can support the gut and intestinal flora.
 You can take this in the form of supplements or in the form of fermented foods.
 Read the article here to learn more about fermented foods.

 How can an orthomolecular therapist help?

 Orthomolecular therapy looks at the biochemical disturbances in the body.
-An orthomolecular therapist, together with your background information, can map the health of your intestinal wall and your microbiome using an intake form and an EMB blood test.
-By means of this test we can assess how your intestines are doing, which disturbances there are and what needs to be tackled.
-We can also choose the right nutrients to soften the intestinal lining, reduce intestinal inflammation and support detoxification.
-We can also choose the right micronutrients i.e. concentrated nutrients or supplements to repair the gut lining and improve digestion to create the conditions that support a healthy microbiome.
-We can tailor-make a diet that suits your gut health, and choose the right diet and lifestyle changes to improve your health.
+An orthomolecular therapist, can map the health of your intestinal wall and your microbiome using an intake form and an EMB blood test.
+With this type of blood testing we can assess how your intestines are doing.
+Which disturbances there are and what needs to be tackled.
+We can also choose the right nutrients to soften the intestinal lining.
+How to reduce intestinal inflammation and support detoxification.
+We can also choose the right concentrated micronutrients or supplements to repair the gut lining and improve digestion.
+This way we help you to create the conditions that support a healthy microbiome.
+And suggest a diet that suits your gut health, and choose the right diet and lifestyle changes to improve your health.

 Naturopathic medicine has long looked at the gut and we are slowly seeing the mainstream catch up with this notion.
 In any case, they are at the stage where they understand some of the impact of antibiotics.
 The gut is a really important area that needs to be addressed in most people today.
 What is your feeling doing?